Andreea-c30/LFAF_Labs/reports/Lab4_Report.md

  'C': ['AB']}
 ```

-Lastly in the end it would be obtained the CNF as follows:
+&ensp;&ensp;&ensp;Lastly in the end it would be obtained the CNF as follows:

 ```
 S -> AC